Advertisement

 If you’re travelling with kids, note that powdered infant milk, infant food and specifically required medical foods are allowed up to 2kg, as is the case for pet foods.

-It is worth noting that these strict EU rules also apply to sending products by post, so if you were hoping to get around the newly applicable legislation by having someone send you a delivery of mince pies, they will probably be intercepted and confiscated by Spain's postal service, unfortunately.
+It is worth noting that these strict EU rules also apply to sending products by post, so if you were hoping to get around the newly applicable legislation by having someone send you a delivery of cheese, they will probably be intercepted and confiscated by Spain's postal service, unfortunately.

 READ ALSO: How Brexit will affect the postal service between Spain and the UK over Christmas